 Planting Tips: In home gardens, hyacinths look best when planted in informal groupings of 5 to 9 bulbs.
 For a natural effect, avoid straight lines and single rows.

-For a colorful and delightfully fragrant front porch or patio, plant hyacinth bulbs in containers after you remove your summer-season annuals.
-In growing zones 6 and colder, potted bulbs must be protected so the soil in the containers doesn't freeze during the winter months.
-Containers may be mulched and wrapped, or stored in an unheated garage or cold basement.
+For a colorful and delightfully fragrant front porch or patio, fill your containers with hyacinth bulbs in the fall, after you remove your summer-season annuals.
+In growing zones 6 and colder, you'll need to protect the bulbs from freezing by storing the containers in an unheated garage or cold basement.
 Learn more HERE.

 Hyacinth bulbs need a cooling period in order to bloom properly.
 This means the bulbs must be exposed to temperatures of 40-45°F for at least 12-14 weeks.
 If temperatures in your area do not get this cold, you’ll need to pre-chill the bulbs in a refrigerator before planting them outdoors.
 To learn more, read How to Grow Spring Bulbs in Warm Climates.